The Harp at an Event

 Do you play outdoor events?

 Yes!
-There certainly is something magical about listening to harp music outdoors.
+There certainly is something magical about having a harp at your outdoor event.
 There are some things to know, however.
 There may be a cartage fee incurred for the extra time and effort of moving the harp in some outdoor locations (such as up in the mountains), since outdoor terrain can be unpredictable and not exactly harp-friendly.
 During the event, the harp needs to be placed in the shade, and on a hard, flat surface.
 This is to protect the underneath of the instrument and to keep it from tipping over, as harps are prone to do.
 Additionally, the harp is sensitive to climate - air that is too hot or too cold, or even too dry or too humid, can cause strings to break and even damage the structure of the instrument.
 I will not play outdoors if the temperature is under 40 degrees or over 90 degrees.
 If the weather is inclement you will need to provide an alternate location.
 These stipulations are not for my own comfort, but for the protection of the expensive instrument.

 Does the harp require amplification?